sanakhuram/jsfw-sanakhuram/README.md

 #### 👤 **Developer**

-* Your name with a personal touch (“Made with ❤️ by Sanakhuram”)
+* Made with ❤️ by Sanakhuram
 * Clickable badge buttons for:

   * [GitHub](https://github.com/sanakhuram)